of1r/DevOps-Zero2Hero/Content/Terraform/terraform.md

   }
 }
 ```
 - Provider: The provider block contains the information necessary for Terraform to connect to your cloud provider (region, access key, secret key, etc.) and manage resources there.
-You can also define where to store the Terraform state (e.g., S3 with DynamoDB for state locking).
 Example of provider configuration:
 ```
 provider "aws" {